technocrat/swingwatch.org/mi.md

 Assessments are based on three criteria.

-* **Stringent**—Biden wins if all of the values in the credible interval (analogous to the confidence interval) are equal to or greater than his 2020 margin.
+* **Stringent**—Harris wins if all of the values in the credible interval (analogous to the confidence interval) are equal to or greater than his 2020 margin.
 * **Historical**—fewer than 2.5% of the values in the credible interval are less than 2020 margin.
 * **Relaxed**—fewer than 2.5% of the values in the credible interval are less than 50.01% of the two candidate vote.

 ## June assessment

-Biden win under the *Relaxed* criterion.
+Harris win under the *Relaxed* criterion.

 ~~~
 <table>